alejeindrox/alejeindrox/game/warrior/level-3-error-1.md

 Now every dev that follows you knows:
 _“This is cursed.
 Do not touch.”_

 The code lives.
 The mess spreads.
-The Demon of Callback Hell thrives on fear-based documentation.
+The Demon of Callback Hell thrives on cursed scrolls and vague incantations.

 ---